 1

-The receiving server looks up your SPF record and checks if the sending server’s IP is authorised.
+The recipient’s email provider looks up your authorised sender list and checks whether the server that actually sent the email is on it.
 Result: Pass or Fail.

 2